MevrouwHelderder/Assignments/README.md

-Assignments and their needen components.
+Assignments and their needed components.